-Additionally, Alpine zones of Adriatic provenance were found, in general, to be denser than those of European provenance, a trend also noted in the present day densities of the Adriatic and European crusts, potentially indicating that prior to orogenesis this was also the case.
-Alpine zones derived from Adriatic continental crust such as the Austro-Alpine and Southern Alps appear denser, in general, than the European continental crust derived Helvetic zone and Tauern Window.
-The Briançonnais Terrane derives from neither Europe nor Adria and appears as such in our model, as the region of highest density in the area.
-These observations are consistent with the interpretation that the provenance of crust within the Alps can potentially be indicated by its properties, such as density, implying that as the Alpine zones were emplaced at different times during orogenesis, the respective plates prior to orogenesis could have had similar crustal properties to the present day ones.
+Additionally, Alpine zones of Adriatic provenance were found in general to be denser and those of European provenance to be less dense, a trend also noted in the present day densities of the Adriatic and European crusts, potentially indicating that prior to orogenesis this was also the case.
+Adriatic continental crust derived Alpine zones such as the Austro-Alpine and Southern Alps appear denser in general than the European continental crust derived Helvetic zone and Tauern window.
+The Brianconais terrain derives from neither Europe nor Adria and as such appears in the results of this work, distinct from both, as the region of highest density in the modelled area.
+These observations are consistent with the interpretation that the provenance of crust within the Alps can potentially be indicated by its properties, such as density, implying that as the Alpine zones were emplaced at different times during orogenesis, the respective plates prior to orogenesis must have had similar crustal properties to the present day.

-Regions in the generated model exist with similar provenance and differing densities, indicating that factors other than provenance would also influence their densities.
-This is exemplified by the Helvetic and Penninic Alps, both deriving from the European plate, which possess a boundary between them that corresponds to an average crustal density contrast.
-Additionally, some expected boundaries between crusts of different provenances are obscured by other elements of the model.
-The transition from the European, Helvetic and Peninnic, to Adriatic Austro-Alpine units corresponds to the thickest area of the crustal root, where lower crust percentages are much higher than upper crustal ones, creating a region of high density crust in the model that masks the transition from European to Adriatic crust, when looking at average crustal densities.
+Regions in the generated model exist with similar provenance and differing densities, indicating that factors other than the provenance of zones also influence their densities.
+This is exemplified by the Helvetic and Penninic Alps, both deriving from the European plate, possessing a boundary between them that is clearly visible as an average crustal density contrast.
+Additionally, some expected boundaries between crusts of different provenances within the generated model are obscured by other elements of the model.
+The transition from the European, Helvetic and Peninnic, to Adriatic Austro Alpine units corresponds to the thickest area of the crustal root, where lower crust percentages are much higher than upper crust, creating a region of high density crust in the model that masks the transition from European to Adriatic crust when looking at the average densities of the crust.